qiime2/q2view-svelte/README.md

 > This README is for developers and people interested in learning more about q2view.
 If you just need the functionality, q2view is already compiled and hosted at [https://view.qiime2.org](https://view.qiime2.org)
+> The live version of the app officially supports the latest versions of Google Chrome and Firefox.

 # q2view